ajax980/kollido/docs/index.md

-## What is _collide-o ?_
+## What is kollido (_collide-o)?_

-kollido is an ed-tech platform that allows students to learn from established businesses through engaging game simulations.
+We are a team of experinced game developers building an ed-tech platform that allows students to learn from established businesses through engaging game simulations.

+Watch this space!